About Our Beans

 An All-Encompassing Way of Life

 At West Coast Coffee, our entire team works tirelessly to bring you and your customers the best coffee products and experiences.
 The benefit of our hard work translates into every coffee we offer.
-The result of our combined experience and expertise is that the term “Seed to Cup” is more than a convenient catchphrase for us; coffee—from the fertile ground of our farms to the velvety foam of the perfect latte—is an all-encompassing way of life.
+The result of our combined experience and expertise is that the term “Seed to Cup” is more than a convenient catchphrase for us; coffee—from the fertile ground of our coffee-growers' farms to the velvety foam of the perfect latte—is an all-encompassing way of life.
 This comprehensive, inclusive understanding of the way in which coffee connects people to the environment and to each other is what allows us to offer you consistent quality with every bean and every cup.

-As consumers gravitate toward higher quality, specialty roasts, our team can respond with 100% Arabica specialty coffee beans sourced from cooperative buying groups at origin.
+What does this all mean?
+Simply this: Our team knows our coffee from origin to cup.
+And, as consumers gravitate toward higher quality, specialty roasts, our team can respond with 100% Arabica specialty coffee beans sourced from cooperative buying groups at origin.

 Our Coffee Countries of Origin